-After the forms are completed at the Main Sales Counter you’ll make your way to the Rental Shop for equipment. please insure that all information provided on the rental form is correct and accurate.
+After the forms are completed at the Ticket Window or Online you’ll make your way to the Rental Shop for equipment.
+Please ensure that all information provided on the rental form is correct and accurate.
 Check out rental options here.

 Step 1 – Helmet